Hongweihuo-Lab/BSS-GED/README.md

 ### code
 •	Xiaoyang Chen
 ### paper
-BSSGED is an implementation of the paper.
+BSS_GED is an implementation of the paper.

 Xiaoyang Chen, Hongwei Huo, Jun Huan, and Jeffrey S. Vitter.
 An Efficient Algorithm for Graph Edit Distance Computation.
 Knowledge-Based Systems, 2019, 163: 762–775.